 Your quintessential diner in Pittsburgh, Pamela’s serves up its signature killer pancakes.
 For those interested in trying something different, fan favorites include a Tex-Mex omelet and lots of homemade hash items—the Pittsburgh hash isn’t for the faint of heart.
 It’s served with lyonnaise potatoes, kielbasa and sauerkraut and sprinkled with Swiss cheese.
-Pamela’s has six locations around Pittsburgh… The Strip District, Oakland, Shadyside, Squirrel Hill, Millvale and Mt.
+Pamela’s has six locations around Pittsburgh… The Strip District, Shadyside, and Mt.
 Lebanon.

 Kelly O’s in the Strip is quiet and unassuming, serving up standouts like a hearty steak omelet.
 For those with a sweet tooth, chocolate chip pancakes and the very hungry will adore a bacon, egg and cheese biscuit.
 This summer, head down for a red, white and blue patriotic waffle just in time for the 4th of July.
 Kelly O’s also has another location on Perry Highway in the North Hills.